A1.16: Daily routines

 1.

-ik ontbijt. | Ik was | ochtend voordat | me elke
+ik ontbijt. | ochtend voordat | Ik was | me elke

 Ik was me elke ochtend voordat ik ontbijt.

-(I washed myself every morning before breakfast.)
+(I wash myself every morning before breakfast.)

 2.

-haar goed. | Na het | opstaan kam | ik mijn
+opstaan kleed | Na het | snel aan. | ik me

-(After getting up I comb my hair well.)
+(After getting up I quickly get dressed.)

 3.